 Family, Friends and Relationships is a program specifically tailored to meet the needs of people living with an intellectual disability and/or autism spectrum disorder.
 These individuals often experience greater complexity in negotiating relationships and encounter increased social and sexual vulnerability.
 They have the right and need to safely access social opportunities and meaningful relationships.

 Family, Friends and Relationships is designed to help them develop their skills in forming and maintaining healthy, respectful relationships.

 - Understanding the steps to making friends and forming healthy, respectful relationships

 - Discussing appropriate behaviours for private and public places

 - Protective behaviours to prevent abuse and stay healthy

 COURSE REGISTRATION DETAILS

-- Sessions: 7 x 2 hour group sessions, plus 1 to 3 individual counselling sessions by appointment
+- Sessions: 7 x 2 hour group sessions plus 1 individual counselling session prior to group work commencing.

 - Where: SHFPACT, Level 1, 28 University Avenue, Canberra

-- NDIS Categories applicable: Improved Daily Living Skills and Increased Social and Community Participation.
+- NDIS Categories applicable: Increased Social and Community Participation (only)